helsing72/ops/Doc/UsingKeys.md

     //Report error
     return;
 }
-//Add suppoert for serializing/unserialazing our data types participant.addTypeSupport(new FooProject.FooProjectTypeFactory());
+//Add support for serializing/deserializing our data types participant.addTypeSupport(new FooProject.FooProjectTypeFactory());

 Topic topic = participant.createTopic("FooTopic");

 FooDataSubscriber sub = new FooDataSubscriber(topic);

-KeyFilterQoSPolicy myKeyFilter = new KeyFilterQoSPolicy ("my_key")
+KeyFilterQoSPolicy myKeyFilter = new KeyFilterQoSPolicy("my_key")
 sub.addFilterQoS(myKeyFilter);

 sub.start();

 ```

-No matter wheather you use polling or a listener, you willl only be able to get data from the subscriber with the key "my\_key".
+No matter whether you use polling or a listener, you will only be able to get data from the subscriber with the key "my\_key".
 The key can be changed at any time though.

 ```
 myKeyFilter.setKey("my_other_key");
 ```

 The example above is in Java, but the same apply to C++.

-On the publisher side, all that is required is to set the key on the data to be published, this time examplified in C++:
+On the publisher side, all that is required is to set the key on the data to be published, this time exemplified in C++:

 ```
 //Get a participant reference, this is your entry point to OPS